stratisproject/Documentation/source/Architecture Reference/SmartContracts/working-with-contracts.rst

 Gas
 -------------------

 Contracts require 'gas' to run.
 How much gas is needed is related to the amount of processing required to execute the contract.
-Gas is an additional expenditure to transaction fees and is different from STRAT.
-Its relationship to STRAT is defined by ``strat = gas * gasPrice``.
+Gas is an additional expenditure to transaction fees and is different from STRAX.
+Its relationship to STRAX is defined by ``strat = gas * gasPrice``.

 All contract transactions contain a gas price and gas limit specified by the sender of the transaction.
 When a miner mines the contract transaction, they receive the gas as a fee for the work they had to do to execute the contract.
 Miners can choose to prioritize transactions based on profitability by mining transactions with a higher gas price first.